Yew12347/gsmplayer-gba/README.md

 Building a ROM
 --------------
-just put a song into the folder for it type and then run go.bat if you cant do it the version you dont have to build is on the way
+just put a song into the folder for it type and then run build.bat if you cant do it the version you dont have to build is on the way

 Controls
 --------